-My soul, you have said to Yahweh, “You are my Lord.
+I said to the Lord, “You are my Lord.
 Apart from you I have no good thing.
 Psalm 16:2

-5 Joseph dreamed a dream, and he told it to his brothers, and they hated him all the more.
-6 He said to them, “Please hear this dream which I have dreamed: 7 for behold, we were binding sheaves in the field, and behold, my sheaf arose and also stood upright; and behold, your sheaves came around, and bowed down to my sheaf.”
+5 Joseph had a dream, and he told it to his brothers, and they hated him all the more.
+6 He said to them, “Please listen to this dream that I dreamed: 7 for we were binding sheaves in the field, and my sheaf rose up and stood upright; and your sheaves came around, and bowed down to my sheaf.”

 16 He said, “I am looking for my brothers.
 Tell me, please, where they are feeding the flock.”

 17 The man said, “They have left here, for I heard them say, ‘Let’s go to Dothan.’ ”

 Joseph went after his brothers, and found them in Dothan.